axinterop/RPN-conv-calc/README.md

-# Reverse Polish Notation Convertor and Calculator
+# Reverse Polish Notation Converter and Calculator

 This project consists of **infix to postfix converter** and **postfix calculator** powered by custom String, Stack and Queue classes.
 The repo includes tests to check the functionality of algorithm that are used with a python script to automatically compile and run algorithm for every of those tests and compare the results.